Stonky-Boi/Agent_Of_Justice/README.md

 # Cynaptics Club Inductions 2025 – Agent of Justice

-This repository contains my work for the Cynaptics Club inductions at IIT Indore.
-The task, which I have worked on and describe below, demonstrates my approach to advanced GenAI, LLM engineering, and multi-agent systems for simulating realistic courtroom trials.
+This repository contains our work for the Cynaptics Club inductions at IIT Indore.
+The task, which we have worked on and describe below, demonstrates our approach to advanced GenAI, LLM engineering, and multi-agent systems for simulating realistic courtroom trials.

 ---